abadez/UrbanEvents/README.md

 1. Open Postman GUI and import the postman collection "UrbanEventsPostmanCollection.postman_collection.json".
 2. Run the collection to run the several requests to the project API.

+## Default users to use in API
+1. By default the migration command creates one admin user with credentials "admin:admin" and two users with credentials "user:user" and "user2:user2".
+- The admins are allowed to update and delete events
+- The users can create and get event details

 ## API
 ### Events